 - Real Hurwitz numbers

-As of May 2021, I will be working in the Institute of Analysis and Algebra at TU Braunschweig as part of my Walter Benjaminn Programme grant EL 1092/1-1, titled "Classifying polynomial maps by means of polyhedral geometry".
+I am working at the Institute of Analysis and Algebra at TU Braunschweig as part of my Walter Benjaminn Programme grant EL 1092/1-1, titled "Classifying polynomial maps by means of polyhedral geometry".

-Currently, I am a postdoc at the Symbolic Computation group in the Johann Radon Institute for Computational and Applied Mathematics, Linz, working with Niels Lubbes as part of his FWF grant tiltled "Trajectories of motions".
+I was a postdoc at the Symbolic Computation group in the Johann Radon Institute for Computational and Applied Mathematics, Linz, working with Niels Lubbes as part of his FWF grant tiltled "Trajectories of motions".

 I was a postdoc (Dec.
 2018 - Apr.
 2020) at the Institute of Mathematics Polish Academy of Sciences.